patrickhegnauer/pasta/README.md

 This Adobe Launch private Extension provides several tracking features, based on standard tracking approaches.

+# Release Notes
+## v2.0.2
+- Added Error Handling for QueryString Log, if QueryString is empty
+- Added DataLayer Push to GET Condition
+## v2.0.1
+- Fixed Data Element *CSS Standard - Event Target Path*
+## v2.0.0
+- Published Features to Private
+## v1.0.0
+- Initial Features deployed on DEV

 # Features

-This Extension provides Actions, Conditions, Data Elements and some helper.
+This Extension provides Actions, Conditions, Data Elements and some Helper.

+## Extension Config
+- Add the current application name provided by the digital analytics team.
+- Check if log should be provided in the browser console
+- Check if events should be pushed into digitalData.event

 ## Actions
 ### PII Checker